truenas/middleware/docs/userguide/freenas_tasks.rst

 |                   |                             |                                                                                                         |
 +-------------------+-----------------------------+---------------------------------------------------------------------------------------------------------+

-Created cron jobs will be listed in View Cron Jobs.
+Created cron jobs will be listed in "View Cron Jobs".
 If you highlight the entry for a cron job, buttons will be displayed to "Edit", "Delete", or "Run Now".

 .. _Init/Shutdown Scripts: